top of page

 This glamorous and magnificently malevolent plant is found in Fineshade, Bedford Purlieus and a number of other locations in the forest, including quarries.
 Quite different from the more delicate and less lethal Woody Nightshade with which it is often confused, this is a large chunky herb with dusky purple bellflowers and tempting lustrous black tomato fruits.
 Indeed, it is a relative of the tomato as along with the potato and tobacco it belongs to that most poisonous of plant families, the Solanaceae.
 ‘If you follow my counsell’, wrote Gerard, ‘deal not with it, being a plant so furious and deadly’.

 In the classical world there were three fates, Clotho who spun the thread of your life, Lachesis who measured its length and Atropos who took her scissors to cut the thread and finish you off.
 In the Latin for Deadly Nightshade, Atropa takes its name from this the oldest and most fearsome of the Fates, while Belladonna, or beautiful lady, refers to the way that the juice of this plant was used as a cosmetic to dilate the pupils of the eye.
 Nineteenth century doctors learned how to extract the poison safely and so it became an indispensable drug for eye specialists.
-As a result, it is still found in old hospital grounds in Northamptonshire
+As a result, the plant is still found in old hospital grounds in Northamptonshire.

 Deadly Nightshade 4.jpg